AmodeusR/EP04-FrontendMentor/README.md

 ### What I learned

-I reinforced my knowledge about Flexbox and Responsive Layout, aiming for a reasonably good UI for basically all screen sizes with minimum Media Queries.
+I reinforced my knowledge about Flexbox and Responsive Layout, aiming for a reasonably good UI for basically all screen sizes with minimum use of Media Queries.

 I racked my head to make the image "ignore" the card's padding while being responsive.
 It was either getting smaller than the div card or wouldn't shrink in smaller screens.
 Also, I was trying not to use absolute positioning, so I came up with this solution using Flexbox and CSS Calc Function.